Gabriel-P-Langlois/nyu_cs101_course_material_F2023/slides/multidimensional-arrays.md

 ## It's all a lie!

-Multidimensional arrays do not exist in Java.
+Multidimensional arrays do not exist in Java

 --

-- In a true multidimensional array, all elements within the array occupy a continuous block of memory.
+In a true multidimensional array, all elements within the array occupy a continuous block of memory.

 --

-- This is not the case in Java.
+This is not the case in Java.

 --

-- Java two-dimensional arrays are arrays of pointers - references to other memory locations where the inner arrays are kept, separately from the outer array.
+In Java, a two-dimensional array is actually an array of pointers, that is, references to other memory locations where the inner arrays are kept, separately from the outer array.

 ---